dadaash/software-development-links/cplusplus.md

-# software-development-links
+# C++ reference links
-This is a library use to gather in one location reference links like youtube channels, blogs, documentations and tools that will provide learnings on some well-known software programming languages.
+This is a library use to gather in one location reference links like youtube channels, blogs, documentations and tools that will provide learnings on C++ programming language.

 # Blog
 * [Programming with Mosh](https://programmingwithmosh.com)